gianmarco112/wazuh-customrules/README.md

   - **Timeframe:** 60 seconds
   - **Condition:** If Rule ID 100004 is matched within 60 seconds of Rule ID 100003
   - **Description:** Workstation unlocked after 60 seconds

-##Interesting rules logic
+## Interesting rules logic
-If a rule triggers another rule it will not be displayed If none of the underlying rules are triggered, the alert for this rule will be displayed.
+- If a rule triggers another rule it will not be displayed.
+- If none of the underlying rules are triggered, the alert for this rule will be displayed.
+- If two rules have the same triggers wins the first match order by id.